glenlakehoa/declaration/00-glenlake-declaration-preamble.md

 WITNESSETH

-WHEREAS Four Bees is the owner of the property described on Exhibit "A" attached hereto and incorporated herein by reference; and
+WHEREAS Four Bees[^1] is the owner of the property described on Exhibit "A" attached hereto and incorporated herein by reference; and

+[^1]: Four Bees was renamed to Mark III, LLC.

-WHEREAS, Poinsett Homes is the owner of the property described on Exhibit "A-1" attached hereto and incorporated herein by reference; and
+WHEREAS, Poinsett Homes[^2] is the owner of the property described on Exhibit "A-1" attached hereto and incorporated herein by reference; and

+[^2]: Pointsett Homes went bankrupt in 2009.
+All property owned by Pointsett Homes in the Glenlake Subdivision were purchased by WBN, LLC at the foreclosure sale of January 30, 2009.
+The sale was documented at the Spartanburg Register in Deed Book 93-E, Page 223.

 WHEREAS, Four Bees and Poinsett desire to subject its property described on Exhibits "A" and "A-1" and possibly other property, to the covenants, conditions, easements and provisions of this Declaration in order to create a residential community; and